elucian/bee/syntax/control.md

 **note:**
 * Trial block has an optional local scope
-* Local variables will disappear after done
+* Local variables will disappear after done;

 **Interruptions**